Skip to main content

 Now, after Ted Cruz dropped out of the Republican race last night, it’s all but certain that the next president will be Hillary Clinton, Bernie Sanders or Donald Trump.
 We can assume that Senate Republicans aren’t hoping that Clinton or Sanders will pick the next Supreme Court justice — which means that they are holding the seat open for Trump.

-Trump seems to lack even a basic understanding of how the legal system works, saying that judges sign bills, displaying complete ignorance of the central legal issue behind Roe v.
-Wade and opining that he would like to see the Obergefell marriage equality decision “unpassed.”
-Further showing his gravitas, he also engaged in right-wing conspiracy theories about Scalia’s death.
+Trump seems to lack even a basic understanding of how the legal system works, saying that judges sign bills(link is external), displaying complete ignorance (link is external)of the central legal issue behind Roe v.
+Wade and opining that he would like to see the Obergefell marriage equality decision “unpassed(link is external).”
+Further showing his gravitas, he also engaged in right-wing conspiracy theories about Scalia’s death(link is external).

 Senate Republicans are refusing to even hold a hearing on Garland’s nomination so that they can hold a Supreme Court seat open for months on end with the hope that Donald Trump will fill it.
 They have some explaining to do.